pungkula1337anka/ha-addons/duck-TV/DOCS.md

 Then if you have not already done so, please install and configure the official duckDNS add-on.

 Create one more domain on https://duckdns.org
-Fill in this domain and your duckdns auth key in the Add-on configuration.
+Fill in this domain and your duckdns auth key in duck-TV's Add-On configuration.
+Dont forget to define your media folders aswell.
+Please configure all options to gain access to all features.

 # __Full media control With Assist__ <br>